 This year, 64.8 million millennials will watch digital video at least once a month, according to eMarketer estimates.
 That figure will continue to increase year over year, reaching 66.8 million by 2022.

 Every week on eMarketer’s “Behind the Numbers” podcast, we take a few minutes to discuss some of the most intriguing headlines of the past seven days.
-This week, some of the topics we're talking about include how teens are turning to Instagram to make some extra money, plus how ecommerce and low prices may be turning some consumers into hoarders.
+This week, we're chatting about Amazon's controversial HQ2 (er, 3) decision.
+Plus: Juul's move to quit social, and the rise of the nanoinfluencer.